 The amount of EITC you can get depends on the size of your family, your filing status and the amount of your income.
 EITC can make your life easier and it can mean a refund of as much as $6,044 if you are married, file a joint return and have three or more qualifying children.

 Are You Eligible for EITC for Tax Year 2013?

 - Have earned income from working for someone else or your business or farm (certain disability retirement plan payments qualify if you are under the minimum retirement plan)

-- Have earned income and adjusted gross income or AGI less than:
+- Earned Income and adjusted gross income (AGI) must each be less than:

 - Not file as married filing separately